In this paper, I develop a methodological challenge for ethical

 a reason, we should be open to all the internal and external evidence we

-processes (and the involved entities), take into account both the
+phenomenology of mental processes (and the involved entities), take into

 processes.

-first methodological guideline; it constructs a moral metaphysics on
+argument violates our first methodological guideline; it constructs a

 The Challenge from Lost